 Admire Big Ben, the Coca-Cola London Eye, Tower Bridge… just some of the London landmarks on view during one of City Cruises’ dining excursions.
 The sightseeing specialist offers afternoon tea, lunch, sundowner and dinner cruises, including its London Showboat evening cruise featuring West End hits from a live performer.

 Get a table at one of these London restaurants to watch the vibrant mix of passers-by as you enjoy your meal.

 Enjoy a spot of people-watching in Hyde Park at Serpentine Bar & Kitchen.
 Unsurprisingly, given its name, the restaurant looks out over the park’s Serpentine lake, where you can watch the boats and ducks among the greenery of the Royal Park.
 Choose from wood-fired pizzas, British classics and summer barbecue specials until closing time each day at 6pm.

 The Lido Cafe

-Tuck into breakfast, brunch and lunch specials year-round at this trendy cafe and restaurant at Brockwell Lido.
-It’s the perfect spot to catch a few rays and watch the world go by in the Art Deco surrounds.
+Tuck into breakfast, brunch and lunch specials year-round at trendy The Lido Cafe at Brockwell Lido.
+It’s the perfect spot to catch a few rays and watch the world go by in the art deco surrounds.
 The lido truly comes alive in the summer months, when the restaurant also opens for dinner.